rchhatwal3/2D-Game-using-SDL2.0/README.md

-**Background and Objective**
+**Background**

-You are controlling an astronaut that lives on the Moon, but goes around to differnt planets.
+You are controlling an astronaut that lives on the Moon, but goes around to different planets.
 On one of the planets, you had a rough landing and your rocket ship broke into many pieces.
 You're mission is to retrieve all of the rocket ship pieces without being struck by a flying asteroid in order to repair your ship and get off the planet.

+**Clemson Class Objective**

+I made this game as part of my Clemson class CPSC 4160 - 2-D Game Engine Design, taught by Dr. Zordan.
+The focus of this class was to learn the basics of game development by using SDL2.0.
+This game was an overall assessment of what I had learned throughout the class

 **How to Play:**